Museum Siam: History

+Museum Siam building, marking its official inauguration.

 Architecture

 The museum building was originally built as the offices of the Ministry of Commerce during the reign of King Vajiravudh (Rama VI, 1910–1925).
 The land previously belonged to a palace which served as the residence of several sons of King Rama III.
 The building, in the classical revival style, was designed by Italian architect Mario Tamagno, in collaboration with engineer E.G. Gollo and another architect named Guadrelli, and with decorative elements by Vittorio Novi.
 Construction took place from 1921 to 1922.
 The building received the ASA Architectural Conservation Award in 2006, and is a registered ancient monument.

 The Sanam Chai MRT station, which opened in 2020, is located directly in front of the museum.